bootique/bootique-jersey-client/README.md

 ## Mapping URL Targets

-In the example above we injected client factory, and had to hardcoded the endpoint URL in Java.
-Instead you can map multiple URLs in the ```.yml```, assigning each URL a symbolic name and optionally providing URL-specific runtime parameters.
+In the example above we injected `HttpClientFactory` (that produced instances of JAX RS `Client`), and hardcoded the endpoint URL in Java.
+Instead you can map multiple URLs in the ```.yml```, assigning each URL a symbolic name and optionally providing URL-specific runtime parameters:

 ```yml
 jerseyclient: